exercism/csharp/exercises/concept/the-weather-in-deather/.meta/design.md

 ## Concepts

 - `expression-bodied-members`: know the difference between statements and expressions; know how to define expression bodied members.
-- `conditionals-ternary`: know how and when to use the ternary operator.
+- `ternary-operators`: know how and when to use the ternary operator.
 - `throw-expressions`: know how to use a `throw` expression.
 - `switch-expressions`: know how to pattern match on values; know how to use `when` guards